louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ---

-### Failure to reach uric acid target of... [^377e60c1].
+### Failure to reach uric acid target of… [^377e60c1].
 RMD Open (2019).
 Medium credibility.

 Variability in the number of sUA determinations during the first year, as well as their timing before or after 12 months after up-titrating treatment could have some effect on mortality.
 In order to avoid this limitation, all patients in the cohort had a minimum of three urate (UA) levels during the first year (3, 6 and 12 months).
 Besides, in the majority of patients, follow-up sUA levels were obtained after ULT had worked (84% had a follow-up time longer than 12 months).

-The impact of ULT on CV events is controversial, with studies showing allopurinol treatment is associated with a reduction in the risk of myocardial infarctionand outweighing the impact of rare serious adverse effects,and other studies showing no impact on CV mortality.In our study. we confirm the beneficial impact of allopurinol and benzbromarone in reducing overall mortality, as each of these was associated with improved survival.
+The impact of ULT on CV events is controversial, with studies showing allopurinol treatment is associated with a reduction in the risk of myocardial infarctionand outweighing the impact of rare serious adverse effects, and other studies showing no impact on CV mortality.
+In our study. we confirm the beneficial impact of allopurinol and benzbromarone in reducing overall mortality, as each of these was associated with improved survival.
 This positive benefit also extended to lower rates of CV death, although the level of significance was less likely related to the smaller event rate.
 No safety signal was observed for first-line treatment with either allopurinol, febuxostat or benzbromarone, as multivariate analysis included confounding variables for CV risk factors, comorbidity and severity of gout.
 No benefit was observed for colchicine prophylaxis, but the number of patients was small and clinically heterogeneous (patients not willing to take any more colchicine, with formal contraindication, and some exposed to anakinra as off-label prophylaxis).
 Therefore, we are cautious with this negative result.

 ---

 ### 2020 American College of Rheumatology guideline for the management of gout [^8a7b5f11].
 Arthritis & Rheumatology (2020).
 High credibility.

-American College of Rheumatology gout guideline—outcome prioritization and follow-up windows: Gout flare was specified as the only critical outcome for management of lifestyle factors, and based on Patient Panel input, longer-term outcomes (e.g., 24 months) were critical, shorter durations (e.g., ≤12 months) were important, and very short time points (e.g., <6 months) may reflect expected flares during urate-lowering therapy (ULT) initiation.
+American College of Rheumatology gout guideline — outcome prioritization and follow-up windows: Gout flare was specified as the only critical outcome for management of lifestyle factors, and based on Patient Panel input, longer-term outcomes (e.g., 24 months) were critical, shorter durations (e.g., ≤ 12 months) were important, and very short time points (e.g., < 6 months) may reflect expected flares during urate-lowering therapy (ULT) initiation.

 ---